Long-lived Chanthu to take aim at China

 Mary Gilbert, AccuWeather meteorologist

-Typhoon Chanthu tracks northeast of Taiwan on Sunday evening, local time, Sept.
-12, 2021.
-(CIRA/RAMMB)
+Severe Tropical Storm Chanthu churns east of China on Tuesday evening, local time, Sept.
+14, 2021.
+(AccuWeather Enhanced RealVue™ Satellite)

-After unleashing impacts across portions of the Philippines last week and Taiwan this weekend, Typhoon Chanthu has a new area in its sights for the upcoming week.
+After unleashing impacts across portions of the Philippines last week and Taiwan this weekend, Severe Tropical Storm Chanthu has a new area in its sights for the upcoming week.
 AccuWeather forecasters say portions of mainland China are in the bullseye to face the wrath of Chanthu this week.

 Chanthu exploded to life in the basin last week and underwent rapid intensification to become only the second super typhoon of the season, according to the Joint Typhoon Warning Center (JTWC).
-While Chanthu no longer carries the designation of super typhoon following its interaction with Taiwan, forecasters say this storm still packs a serious punch.
+While Chanthu no longer carries the designation of super typhoon following its interactions with Taiwan and China, forecasters say this storm still packs a serious punch.

-As of Sunday evening, local time, the eye of Typhoon Chanthu was located in the East China Sea, to the northeast of Taiwan.
-Chanthu was tracking to the north at a speed of 12 mph (20 km/h), according to the Japan Meteorological Agency (JMA).
-Chanthu’s 10-minute average sustained winds were 92 mph (148 km/h), meaning it was the equivalent of a Category 2 hurricane on the Saffir-Simpson Hurricane Wind Scale.
+As of Tuesday evening, local time, the eye of Severe Tropical Storm Chanthu was located in the East China Sea, to the east of China's Zhejiang Province.
+Chanthu was moving slowly to the southeast, according to the Japan Meteorological Agency (JMA).
+Chanthu’s 10-minute average sustained winds were 63 mph (101 km/h), meaning it was the equivalent of a tropical storm on the Saffir-Simpson Hurricane Wind Scale for hurricanes.

-"Chanthu will lose wind intensity as it continues to push northward and will reach the vicinity of Shanghai later Monday, local time, and will stall near or just east of Shanghai into Wednesday," AccuWeather Senior Meteorologist Jason Nicholls said.
+"Chanthu will lose wind intensity as it continues to push northward [and stalls] near or just east of Shanghai into Wednesday," AccuWeather Senior Meteorologist Jason Nicholls said.

 AccuWeather forecasters say the most significant impact to mainland China from Chanthu will be heavy rainfall.